In as little as 24 months, you can have your Master of Healthcare Administration degree and be ready for the next step in your career.

 *Individual requirements may vary.

 In the Health Care Administration program, you have the option of earning the Master of Healthcare Administration (MHA) degree or the MHA with one of two specialized emphases.
-Each is designed to provide you with management, business analysis and health care operational skills.
+Each is designed to provide you with health care management and health care operational skills.

 MHA Program Emphases